priya606/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Simple Tic-Tac-Toe game built by using python programming language
+Tic-Tac-Toe project built by using python programming language